kensanata/ggg/README.md

 I like to expire my keys.
 This simplifies things because I don't have to worry about revocation certificates and all that.
-If you do, you could learn by reading
+If you do, you could learn more by reading
 [Creating the perfect GPG keypair](https://alexcabal.com/creating-the-perfect-gpg-keypair/) by Alex Cabal.

 ## Exchanging public keys with partners

-This is what we would send out partners:
+This is what we would send our partners:

 ```
 Guest@Megabombus:~$ gpg --export --armor kensanata@gmail.com